\textit{Ab initio} studies of influence of periodic-direction electric fields on spin lifetime and spin diffusion length and the validation of an \textit{ab initio} matrix-drift-diffusion model: Introduction

 where $l_{s0}$ is the zero-electric-field spin diffusion length. $\theta$ is $\pm$ for downstream or upstream fields respectively.
 However, as pointed out in our recent \textit{ab initio} work, the drift-diffusion model may cause significant errors of $l_{s}$ in specific systems such as graphene-$h$-BN and wurtzite GaN, where spatial spin precession substantially influences spin diffusion.
 It is therefore essential to assess the validity of this model in such systems through direct comparison with \textit{ab initio} results.
 Other theoretical studies have employed more sophisticated transport equations\citep{wu2010spin} to simulate spin-drift effect on $l_{s}$.
 Nonetheless, these works typically rely on model Hamiltonians and simplified treatments of scattering processes, and thus are lack of predictive accuracy and broad applicability.

+The effect of a periodic-direction electric field on $\tau_{s}$ was also studied experimentally and theoretically\citep{wu2010spin,jiang2009electron}, and was found important to materials, in which spin relaxation is dominated by D\textquoteright yakonov-Perel\textquoteright{} mechanism.
+Previous theoretical studies have relied on model Hamiltonians, so that fully \textit{ab initio} simulations are valuable to improve the understandings of the electric-field effects.

-Here we extend our recently developed \textit{ab initio} approach of $l_{s}$ to include the drift term due to an electric field along a periodic direction, using a covariant derivative formalism.
-The extension enables accurate simulation of the electric-field effect on $l_{s}$ across a wide range of materials, thereby fully addressing the above issues.
+Here we extend our recently developed \textit{ab initio} approach of $\tau_{s}$ and $l_{s}$ to include the drift term due to a uniform dc electric field along a periodic direction, using a covariant derivative formalism.
+The extension enables accurate simulation of the electric-field effect on $\tau_{s}$ and $l_{s}$ across a wide range of materials, thereby fully addressing the above issues.

-Our paper is organized as follows.
+The paper is organized as follows.
 In Sec.
-II A, we begin by deriving the linearized quantum master equation for steady-state electron transport under finite ${\bf E}$.
-Section II B describes how to simulate $l_{s}\left(E\right)$ by solving full or reduced eigenvalue problem (EVP), related to 1D steady-state diffusion.
+II A, we derive the linearized quantum master equation for electron dynamics and transport under finite ${\bf E}$.
+We then describe how to simulate $\tau_{s}\left(E\right)$ and $l_{s}\left(E\right)$ via solving full eigenvalue problems (EVPs).
+Section II B introduces several approximate methods: first, calculations based on Rayleigh-Ritz (RR) method; second, an \textit{ab initio} matrix-drift-diffusion (ab-mDD) model; and third, three model formulas of $l_{s}\left(E\right)$ from the standard drift-diffusion model.
 In Sec.
-II C, based on Rayleigh-Ritz (RR) method, we propose a new model formula of $l_{s}\left(E\right)$, beyond effective mass approximation and valid for both semiconductors and metals.
-We then discuss three different model formulas of $l_{s}\left(E\right)$.
-In Sec.
-III, we present theoretical results of $l_{s}\left(E\right)$ by our \textit{ab initio} approach, compared with estimates of model formulas, for monolayer WSe$_{2}$, bulk GaAs, bulk GaN and graphene-$h$-BN.
+III, we present theoretical results of $\tau_{s}\left(E\right)$ and $l_{s}\left(E\right)$ by our \textit{ab initio} approach, compared with estimates from approximate methods, for monolayer WSe$_{2}$, bulk GaAs, bulk GaN and graphene-$h$-BN.
 At the end, a summary and outlooks are given.